StarlaneStudios/docs/README.md

-# Cirql documentation
+# Starlane Studios Documentation Platform

-This repository houses the documentation website source for [Cirql](https://github.com/StarlaneStudios/cirql), powered by [Docusaurus 2](https://docusaurus.io/).
+This repository houses the documentation website source for [Starlane Studios](https://starlane.studio/) projects, powered by [Docusaurus 2](https://docusaurus.io/).

-## Getting started
+## Getting started with contributing

+Maintaining documentation is hard, especially for a small team like ours.
+Contributions to our documentation are always welcome.
+If you see something that could be improved, please open an issue or submit a pull request.
+Please read the [Contributor Guide](CONTRIBUTING.md) before getting started.

 ### Installation